 Heroes on the Water utilizes therapeutic kayak fishing experiences provided at no-cost to veterans, first-responders and their families as our way of supporting this journey.
 While proven to alleviate symptoms of post-traumatic stress and TBI, the kayak fishing also provides a stress-free way to interact with nature.
 The outings are created so that the participants feel comfortable and are able to enjoy the camaraderie of other like-minded individuals.
 Within the HOW Family, we see many begin their reintegration journey by becoming volunteers and eventually chapter leadership.
 It’s a positive experience for everyone and allows for individuals to address needs at their own pace.

 There is one other component to our focus that is crucial to the continued health and wellness of our community – reunification.
 It’s important to address the challenges the entire family faces post-deployment.
 By extending the healing power of kayak fishing experiences to the family members, we improve the chance of success for the veteran while supporting the entire family on their healing journey.

 We know through multiple studies that children of veterans who experience combat-related post-traumatic stress are likely to display the same symptoms.
 Spouses also experience stress and the entire family can struggle.
 This places even more pressure on the veteran and creates a vicious circle of behavior that can be difficult to overcome.

-Make 2019 a great year to PADDLE.
+Make this a great year to PADDLE.
 FISH.
 HEAL.
 Donate today and become part of the HOW Family!